-Many of the BCC alumni did not return.
+We had our share of the BCC alumni that did not return.
 Many came back with serious injuries.
-Of those Vince Romano came to know, Mike Garippo died during the invasion of Germany, in 1945.
-George Corvino died soon after he came home, spending his last years lying face down on a cot.
-Shorty Ray, blinded in the European campaign, visited BCC every day.
+Of those BCC alumni that Vince Romano came to know, Mike Garippo died during the invasion of Germany in 1945; George Corvino spent much of his remaining years face down on a cot; and Shorty Ray, blinded in the European campaign, was a regular visitor to the BCC.
 He was a constant reminder of what it took to be a member of that Greatest Generation.
-Vito Favia, whose story and photographs follow on this Veterans Page, was killed in Iwo Jima.
+Vito Favia, whose obituary,follows below, was killed in Iwo Jima.
 He was awarded, posthumously, the Silver Star.
-Vito lived on Peoria Street, just three doors from Vince.
+Vito lived on Peoria Street, just three doors from the editor.